lodauria/IoT_Group_Project/2nd delivery.md

 ## Comments received after the first delivery

 - The concept idea doesn't solve a real world problem and so it wouldn't be a valuable product.
-- The data collected by the sensors can be used in a more clever way.

 ## Changes done after the first delivery

-Based on the feedback received after the first delivery we decided to start from scratch on a new concept idea: a smart marina.
+Based on the feedback received after the first delivery we decided to start from scratch on a new concept idea: a smart signage system to be used inside the marinas.

 ## Technology update